lina-boljka/lina-boljka.github.io/_pages/cv.md

 Collaborations
 ======
-  I collaborate with scientists in different fields in order to address environmental, ethical, legal etc. implications of climate change (collaborators: <a href="https://chem.ku.dk/ansatte/alle/?pure=en/persons/81047">Matthew Johnson</a>, Thomas Sparks, Benjamin Moss, Linnea Luupala, Vanessa Burns).
+  I collaborate with experts in different fields (incl. <a href="https://chem.ku.dk/ansatte/alle/?pure=en/persons/81047">Matthew Johnson</a>, <a href="https://laverne.edu/directory/person/david-bickford/">David Bickford</a>, Thomas Sparks, Benjamin Moss, Linnea Luupala, Vanessa Burns)  in order to address environmental, ethical, legal etc. implications of climate change.

   I also collaborate with my colleagues from Slovenia (<a href="https://zaplotnik.github.io">Žiga Zaplotnik</a>, <a href="https://ninacrnivec.github.io">Nina Črnivec</a>, Aljoša Slameršak); some links related to Slovenian meterology can be found <a href="https://ninacrnivec.github.io/meteoSI/">here</a>.